Fictional Places on Earth

 Theory 2: Carbon Creek is in eastern Pennsylvania.

 It is possible that Carbon Creek was originally meant to be located in the Coal Region of eastern Pennsylvania (perhaps even in Carbon County), where mining still dominated the economy in the 1950s.
 Doylestown, the site of the baseball match, was likely meant to be the more prominent town of that name and the seat of Bucks County in the southeastern corner of the Pennsylvania (not far from Philadelphia), rather than Doylestown, OH.
-There is no mention as to whether the home team of Carbon Creek or perhaps a neighboring bigger town was on an away game in Doylestown or whether Maggie had other connection to Doylestown.
+There is no mention as to whether the home team of Carbon Creek or perhaps a neighboring bigger town was on an away game in Doylestown or whether Maggie had another connection to Doylestown.
 However, if Carbon Creek were in the western region of the state, it seems very unlikely that they would go to a match so far away.
 The trip would take five and a half hours by car still today (one-way).
 Rather than that, someone might travel from the Coal Region to Doylestown, PA to support his home team, which would take less than two hours by car.

 Overall, theory 2 seems a bit more plausible.
 The highway signs comes into sight only accidentally anyway.
 And someone may have recommend the patent lawyer in Pittsburgh to T'Mir, rather than one in nearby Philadelphia.

 Well, there are other factual errors in the episode.
 Velcro was registered by George de Mestral(!) in 1955, two years prior to the episode.
 Also, Sputnik was launched on October 4, 1957 and stayed in orbit until January 4, 1958.
 No exact dates are given in the episode, but when the Vulcan ship crashed it should have been fall or winter in Pennsylvania.
 In the episode the lush vegetation of Carbon Creek looks like spring or summer throughout the episode.
 Also, the baseball season should have been long over when Maggie invited Mestral, unless the three Vulcan had been in town for already the complete fall and winter at that time.